mirohs/Oberon0-DebracedC/README.md

 ## RISC Processor

 The hypothetical RISC target is a 32-bit processor, i.e., the word size is 4 bytes.
 All instructions are one word long.
 There are 16 general-purpose registers (R0 to R15).
-R15 is used as the program counter (PC) and R14 is used as the link register, containing the return address for the branch-to-subroutine (BSR) instruction.
+R15 is used as the program counter (PC) and R14 (link register) is used by the branch-to-subroutine (BSR) instruction to store the return address.
 The comparison instructions (CMP, CMPI) implicitly compute the difference of their operands and set the N (negative) and Z (zero) flags according to the result.
 There are four instruction formats:

 * F0: 00 op[4] a[4] b[4] unused[14] c[4]
 * F1: 01 op[4] a[4] b[4] im[18]